 Faddom’s hybrid application dependency mapping tool is a holistic and agentless software that renders a visual representation of an organization’s on-premises and cloud infrastructure.
 It does so with automatic updates every 60 minutes.

 A stint with cloud infrastructure that did not go perfectly to plan is not a failure.
 It is a learning experience, a bend in the road, and a chapter in a larger story.
 A move back to both the cloud and on-premises is the ideal next chapter for many.
 Faddom is the perfect solution to assist with the transition back.
-Start a free trial at the right to begin writing the next chapter.
+Start a free trial today to begin writing the next chapter.

 Just download, deploy, and map!